 The resurgence of Remembrance Day became official on 30 October 1997, when the Governor-General proclaimed that ‘(a) 11 November in each year shall be known and observed as Remembrance Day; and (b) all Australians are urged to observe, unless impracticable, one minute’s silence at 11:00 on Remembrance Day each year’.

 Today the loss of Australian lives from all wars and conflicts is commemorated on Remembrance Day.

-Discover ways you can commemorate and don't forget to share your Remembrance Day experience with us by using the hashtags #AnzacSquare and #RemembranceDay2020 on social media.
+Don't forget to share your Remembrance Day story with us by using the hashtags #AnzacSquare and #RemembranceDay2021 on social media.